| |

 California Cities have differing funding responsibilities and

-operating, total and net spending for fire services by cities.
+operating, total and net spending for fire and emergencey medical services by cities.
 Per

 capita and percent of general revenue comparisons and summary